Getting Started for Video Conferences

 2. Enable the MCU support setting.

-3. If you do not want a new video window to be automatically created in the video layout for presentations or desktop sharing that participants broadcast in a separate window, enable the Reject incoming presentation option.
+3. If you do not want a new video window to be automatically created in the video layout for presentations or desktop sharing broadcasted by participants in a separate window, activate the Reject incoming presentation option.

-4. If necessary, enable the display of the volume indicator on each video window.
+1. If necessary, enable the volume indicator display on each video window.

-• Video lecture – connected participants can only see the moderator, which is represented by the terminal, but they can all hear each other;
+• Video lecture – connected participants can only see the moderator, represented by the terminal, but they can all hear each other.

 • All on screen: All conference attendees can see and hear each other